 I highly recommend this easy-to-read beginner-level dictionary with the words in red plus the parts of speech definition, a kid-friendly proper pronunciation guide, sample sentences, kid-appropriate definitions, and some illustrations.
 This dictionary for kids includes a thesaurus plus guides to grammar, idioms, geography, and US presidents.

 A must-own children’s dictionary for your home and school because it’s so kid-friendly!
 Using a physical dictionary will help kids learn and practice alphabetizing (the practice is key).
 More than that, children will learn how to read dictionary definitions, learn about pronunciation and the parts of speech, and read more information about roots and specific words.
 For example, you can read the word history of “crocodile” or read about the word root “kritikos” which gave us the word critic.
 How cool is that?

 Merriam-Webster Children’s Dictionary by DK

-This reference dictionary contains 35,000 words and 3,000 full-color illustrations making it my top pick for classrooms and libraries.
+Merriam-Webster Children’s Dictionaries are my favorite reference tool.
+This traditional dictionary contains 35,000 words and 3,000 full-color illustrations, making it my top pick for classrooms and libraries.
 I also like that the borders are color-coded for each letter of the alphabet.
 The words include the definition, notes on spelling and punctuation, and examples.

 Scholastic Pocket Dictionary of Synonyms, Antonyms, & Homonyms

-Designed for upper elementary and middle school students with more than 12,000 synonyms and 10,000 antonyms at their fingertips, this thesarus book is a great reference tool.
-It requires some understanding of how to use it though — with the antonyms in italic font after the list of synonyms.
+Designed for upper elementary and middle school students with more than 12,000 synonyms and 10,000 antonyms at their fingertips, this thesaurus book is a great reference tool.
+It requires some understanding of how to use it — with the antonyms in italic font after the list of synonyms.